gpnlab/ccgpn/docs/docs/index.md

 get things done.
 Here are some questions we've learned to ask with a sense of existential dread:

- * Are we supposed to go in and join the column X to the data before we get started or did that come from one of the notebooks?
+- Are we supposed to go in and join the column X to the data before we get started or did that come from one of the notebooks?
- * Come to think of it, which notebook do we have to run first before running the plotting code: was it "process data" or "clean data"?
+- Come to think of it, which notebook do we have to run first before running e plotting code: was it "process data" or "clean data"?
- * Where did the shapefiles get downloaded from for the geographic plots?
+- Where did the shapefiles get downloaded from for the geographic plots?
- * $\textrm{\textit{etc.}}\cdot \infty$
+- $\{\textrm{et cetera}\}\times \infty$

 These types of questions are painful and are symptoms of a disorganized project.
 A good project structure encourages practices that make it easier to